Xoanon80/Ragnarock-RuneColor/README.md

 # Configuration

-Edit the active_color.cfg in your RuneColorVR mod directory to your liking.<br />
+Edit the active_color.cfg in your RuneColor mod directory to your liking.<br />

 **Options** are:<br />